bcgov/moh-prime/infrastructure/fluentbit/README.md

 # A Sidecar for collecting/processing Logs

-[Fluent-bit](https://docs.fluentbit.io/manual/about/what-is-fluent-bit) is basically a `log forwarder` tool that can be run as a sidecar container (a docker image) in each pod containing our apps.
-Although it can also be deployed as a stand-alone service (servicing multiple apps).
+[Fluent-bit](https://docs.fluentbit.io/manual/about/what-is-fluent-bit) is basically a `log forwarder` tool that can be run as a sidecar container (a docker image) in each pod containing our apps, although it can also be deployed as a stand-alone service (servicing multiple apps).
 Fluent-bit can forward logs to lots of different outputs for example, HTTP, Opensearch, Slack, AWS Lamda and a lot more (see: https://docs.fluentbit.io/manual/pipeline/outputs).
 The steps required for deploying a Fluent-bit sidecar are shown below.
 Note: These steps are to deploy the sidecar.

 You can read about a common-service-showcase in BCGOV which has deployed a Fluent-bit sidecar for CDOGS node application [here](https://github.com/bcgov/common-service-showcase/wiki/Logging-to-a-Sidecar).

-## Implementing a Fluent-bit for PRIME application on OpenShift
+## Implementing Fluent-bit for PRIME application on OpenShift

 We deploy a Fluent-bit sidecar container in both backend/webapi and frontend/nginx applications to collect/process/monitor Logs inside the apps and alert the PRIME team if certain keywords, regular expressions, etc. are matched in the log stream.
 Each release of Fluent-bit comes with a debug version (for example: fluent-bit:2.X-debug) that includes some other Linux tools such as busybox, bash, etc. and make testing the installation easier.
 In this example, we use `fluent-bit:3.0.3`.
 We forward alerts to a private Slack channel (a webhook).
 So our overall flow of logs is: